arichterbuilds/web-module-challenge-scope-and-closure-ar/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+- Closure is used with return function(), you can tell because personalDice accesses that function to be used
+elsewhere
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+- The name, and the way it's logged are always the same, but the roll number itself can change.
 c.
 What is the lexical scope of `newRoll`?
+Math.random runs first, then * 6, then its get rounded by Math.floor

 ### Task 3 - Stretch Goals